shriyanyamali/Lextract/paper.md

 # Acknowledgements

 I am grateful to Professor Thibault Schrepel for his invaluable advisement and guidance throughout the course of this project.
-This research receive no funding from any government agency, university, company, or non-profit organization.
+This research received no funding from any government agency, university, company, or non-profit organization.

 # Conflict of Interest

 The author declares no conflict of interest.

 # References